Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 - USB-C data/charging cable

-- Amply-sized carry bag
+- Oversized carry bag

 Radio-C

 What sets the RF75A radio apart from every other one I have owned is the app that not only allows you to control the radio as if you were pressing its buttons, but also adds features and buttons beyond what the base radio provides.
-The first example of that is the Record function: the radio can store what it is receiving on a micro SD card, but the recording can only be activated with the app.
-The second really blew me away: you can press a single button on the app to set the radio’s clock from the phone’s clock.
+The first example of that is the Record function: the radio can store what it is receiving on a micro SD card, but recording can only be started with the app.
+The second feature really blew me away: you can press a single button on the app to set the radio’s clock from the phone’s clock.
 Probably the most useful app feature is direct entry of frequencies.
 In music play mode the listener can select the song by number.

 Not only does the app provide remote control of the radio, but also remote viewing.
 The user can view the frequency set.
-It shows the file name of the MP3 file playing and even displays signal strength and S/N radio, data not shown on the radio’s display.
+It shows the file name of the MP3 file playing and even displays signal strength and S/N ratio, data not shown on the radio’s display.

 The app is called “Radio-C” for Android and “Radio-CT” for iPhone.
 There is also an app for HarmonyOS.